wayneIBM/vpc-on-classic/example-code.md

    You may have a public SSH key already.
 Look for a file called `id_rsa.pub` under an `.ssh` directory under your home directory, for example, `/Users/<USERNAME>/.ssh/id_rsa.pub`.
 The file starts with `ssh-rsa` and ends with your email address.

-   If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command and following the prompts.
+   If you do not have a public SSH key or if you forgot the password of an existing one, generate a new one by running the `ssh-keygen` command (in Linux or macOS servers) and following the prompts.
+For Windows operating systems, you can use a tool like PuTTYgen to generate an SSH key.

 2. Make sure you have an API key for your IBM Cloud account.
 If you don't have an API key, see [Creating an API key](/docs/iam?topic=iam-userapikey#create_user_key).
 You will need to store this API key in an environment variable in Step 1.

 ## Step 1: Store your API Key as a variable